jeffreywallphd/AutoProphet/README.md

-# AutoProphet
+#
-AutoProphet is an open source financial analytics tool designed to provide financial analytics capabilties at a low cost.
+OpenFinAL is an open source financial analytics tool designed to provide financial analytics capabilties at a low cost.
 The tool is meant to provide novice investors with the opportunity to learn and explore financial analytics capabilities, beginning with a simple set of analytics tools and gradually learning more complex tools and models.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------